cobeggs8735/Experimental-Physics-and-Engineering-Lab-2/README.md

 - Probabilities for various scenarios (e.g., IQ, overfilled cups).
 - Recommended promotional lifetimes and warranties for products.
 - Visualizations (histograms and bell curves) to illustrate the distributions.

+## Lab 4

+The file `ENGR216-502 Lab 4.py` is a Python script that analyzes experimental data from a physics lab exercise.
+Specifically, it calculates the average and standard deviation of coefficients of friction for two different surfaces ("Rubber Side" and "Wood Side").
+It then computes confidence intervals for the rubber side's mean coefficient of friction using the standard error and a z-score for a 95% confidence level.

+**Summary**:
+- Imports the necessary libraries: `statistics` and `math`.
+- Defines two lists of measured friction coefficients: one for a rubber surface and another for a wood surface.
+- Calculates the average and standard deviation of each set of measurements.
+- Uses a z-score (1.96, corresponding to a 95% confidence interval) to compute the confidence interval for the mean coefficient of friction for the rubber side.

+This script is part of a lab exercise to analyze experimental results and demonstrate basic statistical calculations in physics and engineering.